-Our first hypothesis follows from Implication I. In fully mixed equilibria (which are the only equilibria under plausible assumptions), pipelines are more likely to be attacked than more critical sections regardless of the values of N^c , N^p or θ .
-Furthermore, as the asymmetry between the value of the pipeline and more critical infrastructure increases, P^p increases to $S^A/N^c > 0$ and P^c decreases to zero.
+Our first hypothesis follows from Implication I and is consistent with the stylized fact that motivated this modeling exercise - that pipelines incite more attacks than more valuable installations, such as fields and terminals.
+In fully mixed equilibria (which are the only equilibria under plausible assumptions), pipelines are more likely to be attacked than more critical sections regardless of the values of N^c , N^p or θ .
+Furthermore, as the asymmetry between the value of the pipeline and more critical infrastructure increases, P^p increases to $S^A/N^p > 0$ and P^c decreases to zero.
 We expect this asymmetry to be large, so we also expect a pipeline to increase the likelihood of attacks, and higher-value infrastructure to have a smaller, perhaps negligible, effect on violence.